 - HMO network.
-With an HMO MA Plan you can only go to health care providers or hospitals in the plan’s network.
-These networks are usually very regional and do not extend across state lines.
+With an HMO, MA Plan you can usually only go to health care providers or hospitals in the plan’s network.
+These networks are usually very regional and often do not extend across state lines.
 Often the only exception to see doctors outside of your HMO network would be for urgent situations like an emergency room visit.
 A referral from your primary care doctor is usually required to see a specialist or for some tests you may need.

 - PPO network.
 PPO plans usually have a national network of doctors who are considered “in-network.”
 You can often visit other doctors, specialists, or hospitals that are not in your network, but you may pay more than your in-network options.

 Medicare Advantage Benefits

-As mentioned above, MA plans offer at least the same coverage as Original Medicare.
+As mentioned above, MA plans offer, at least, equivalent benefits as Original Medicare.

 It is very common, however, for MA insurance providers to also offer prescription drugs coverage at the pharmacy in the form of a bundled Part D drug plan.
 This can save you from buying a separate Part D plan.
 In fact, if you have an MA plan, you cannot purchase a separate Part D plan by law.

 Medicare Advantage is also known for offering additional benefits on hearing, vision, dental, chiropractic, acupuncture and even rides to doctor appointments.
 While these added perks are nice, they often serve more like discounts than insurance.

 One of the strengths of Medicare Advantage plans is they have a yearly out-of-pocket maximum cap of $7,550 for medical services.
 If you were to reach that amount, you would not pay any more that year for all in-network services.
-Those without an MA plan who are on Original Medicare (and without any additional coverage) have no out-of-pocket maximum cap putting them at a much larger risk.
+Those without an MA plan, who are on Original Medicare (and without any additional coverage), have no out-of-pocket maximum cap which puts them at a much larger risk.
 Note: Some MA plans have lower medical out-of-pocket maximum caps that the number above.